Nintendo Switch OLED vs normal Switch: what’s the difference?

 It's not the Switch Pro but the OLED-equipped Nintendo Switch is a great buy for handheld obsessives wanting the best Switch experience

-After months of not exactly baseless speculation and rumours, Nintendo revealed a new Nintendo Switch back in the summer, which is now on sale.
-So here we’re pitching the Switch OLED vs normal Switch – which is better for you?
+After much not exactly baseless speculation and rumours, Nintendo revealed a revised Nintendo Switch last year – the Switch OLED.
+So here we’re pitching it against the normal Switch – so Nintendo Switch OLED vs Switch: which is better for you?

 While there are definitely reasons to be excited about the OLED refresh of Ninty’s hybrid machine – which continues to sell faster than Usain Bolt running to catch a bus – those hoping for a graphical boost that puts it a little bit more in line the PlayStation 5 and Xbox Series X (or even Xbox Series S) are going to be underwhelmed.

-The Nintendo Switch OLED model, as the name gives away, does have a brand new OLED display, as well as a vastly improved kickstand and better speakers, all of which is exciting news for handheld players.
+The Nintendo Switch OLED model, as the name gives away, does have a much-improved display using OLED tech, as well as a vastly improved kickstand and better speakers, all of which is exciting for handheld players.
 But does it justify the price bump?
-And are there enough new features to tempt current Switch owners into upgrading?
+And is it worth upgrading from an older Switch?